risendy/chessTraniningApp/README.md

 * [Screenshots](#screenshots)

 ## General info
 Symfony/js app to solve chess puzzles using chess.js and chessboard.js libraries.
 The puzzles are loaded from the database in the FEN format using AJAX.
+Puzzle solution is kept in json array.

 ## Technologies
 Project is created with: